3. Promoting Your Consulting Services

 Websites can also be a powerful vehicle for capturing and engaging new leads and prospects.

-Independent consultants usually use one of two types of basic website homepages and layouts.
+Independent consultants usually use one of two types of consulting website designs.
 One is a personality-based website.
 The other is a business-based website.

 A personality-based website can be very simple and highly effective, even if you aren’t Marshall Goldsmith, Simon Sinek, Marie Forleo, or Seth Godin.
 Personality-based websites are used by many one-person online millionaire businesses where, as the name implies, everything is presented under the brand of the personality.